nnao45/dntk/README.md

 ✔︎ dntk means calculator in a japanese.
 ✔︎ dntk is gnu bc wrapper. so, syntax is equal to gnu bc. [learn syntax more](https://www.gnu.org/software/bc/manual/html_mono/bc.html)
+✔︎ dntk is a NATIVE [The Go Programming Language](http://golang.org) application.
 ✔︎ dntk write color means,
 <table>
     <tr>